lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 ## References & Other Resources

 I must confess that it is not easy to setup an OAuth server.
 You need to learn lots of concepts for understanding.
-This tutorial hasn't taught you the realms and scopes stuff, you can learn these parts from the [Flask-OAuthlib documentation](https://flask-oauthlib.readthedocs.org/).
+This tutorial don't teach you the realms and scopes stuff - you can learn these parts from the [Flask-OAuthlib documentation](https://flask-oauthlib.readthedocs.org/).

 We did waste lots of time on creating the models and handlers.
 In fact we don't have to do such boring things.
-However, I don't want to set a limitation, and force you to use SQLAlchemy.
+A demo is just, a demo.
+I don't mean to set limitations, and force you to use SQLAlchemy.
 There are chances that you want to use redis instead.

 That's why I put the SQLAlchemy stuff in the `contrib` module.
 It is not finished yet, and I need your contribution.
 Find out what's going on in [contrib](https://github.com/lepture/flask-oauthlib/tree/master/flask_oauthlib/contrib).

-And one more thing, it is better if we put those temporary tokens in cache, for example request token, verifier, timestamp, nonce and grant token.
+And one more thing, it would be better if we put those temporary tokens in cache, for example request token, verifier, timestamp, nonce and grant token.

 Remember that every link is important, if you miss one, you may miss the target.
 Chances are that you've already lost your patience.